Help with the beginnings of a homestead in the Kootenays, Canada

 This is generally structured and is a conversation to be had on the first day.
 Volunteers will have access to the kitchen in the cabin, and provided with food.
 Kitchen access is available during the day, but not in the middle of the night!(Someone, usually me, lives in the yurt!)

 Curries, veggies/grains with sauces.
 Big garden fresh salads.
 Occasional eggs/tofu.
 We like yummy oats on working days.
 There will be ample staple foods(vegetables, greens, quinoa, rice, beans, oats, peanut butter, bananas, eggs, tea etc) provided.
 Treats may be possible, but are not to be expected!
 Volunteers are welcome to use the kitchen if they would like to bake, make bread, or play around with recipes.
-We minimize cooking meat inside of the yurt/cabin during times of high bear-activity (typically late spring, and late fall).
+We generally minimize cooking meat inside of the yurt/cabin during times of high bear-activity (typically late spring, and late fall).

 Other stuff: